 - PAN card copy of the proprietor

-- Address verification options include copies of an Aadhar card, a voter ID, a passport, or a driver’s license.
+- Address verification options include copies of an Aadhar card, an AadhaarID, a passport, a driver’s license, a bank statement from a personal savings account, etc.

 Documents Required for Opening a Proprietorship Bank Account

-- Proof of the name, address, and activity of the business: Examples include the registration certificate (in the case of a registered business), the certificate or license issued by municipal authorities under the Shop and Establishment Act, sales and income tax returns, the GST certificate, the certificate or registration document issued by the sales tax or professional tax authorities, and the license issued by the registering authority, such as the Certificate of Practicing Law.
+- Proof of the name, address, and activity of the business: Examples include the registration certificate (in the case of a registered company), the certificate or license issued by municipal authorities under the Shop and Establishment Act, sales and income tax returns, the GST certificate, the certificate or registration document issued by the sales tax or professional tax authorities, and the license issued by the registering authority, such as the Certificate of Practicing Law.

-- The full income tax return (not simply the acknowledgement) filed under the single proprietor’s name, officially verified and accepted by the tax authorities, shows the business’s income.
+- The full income tax return (not simply the acknowledgement) filed under the single proprproprietorproprietor’srified and accepted by the tax authorities, shows the businbusiness’sbusiness’s in the name of the proprietary firm, including those for water, electricity, and landlines

 First Sole Proprietorship Proof (any one of the following documents)